vitejs/vite/docs/guide/api-plugin.md

 A fair number of Rollup plugins will work directly as a Vite plugin (e.g. `@rollup/plugin-alias` or `@rollup/plugin-json`), but not all of them, since some plugin hooks do not make sense in an unbundled dev server context.

-In general, as long as a rollup plugin fits the following criterias then it should just work as a Vite plugin:
+In general, as long as a Rollup plugin fits the following criterias then it should just work as a Vite plugin:

 - It doesn't use the [`moduleParsed`](https://rollupjs.org/guide/en/#moduleparsed) hook.
 - It doesn't have strong coupling between bundle-phase hooks and output-phase hooks.